Daily Living Project (ADL & Social Skills)

 Check out these areas of the DTA Toolbox and Library

-• Activities of Daily Living: Recipes, ADL units for handwashing, laundry, brushing teeth and more!
+• Activities of Daily Living: ADL units for handwashing, laundry, brushing teeth and more!

 • Original Recipes: Fun whole group snacks and treats, as well as our Build Your Own Recipe Book option with multiple Simple Visual Recipe Cards for everyday easy meal options!